 Week 6-8: Ripening of Buds

-When the buds start to ripen, you’re beginning the next cannabis flowering stage.
+When the flowering pot start to ripen, you’re beginning the next cannabis flowering stage.
 Any vegetative growth has completely stopped by this point, and all energy is devoted to the cannabis plant’s final stages of life.
 The buds will grow largest during this time, which is why it is important not to provide any nutrients that promote vegetative growth.
 This would be wasteful and even counterproductive.

 Why are nutrients like nitrogen counterproductive at this point?
 The reason is that these nutrients are not being used to the same extent that they were during the vegetative stage.
 This causes an accumulation in the leaves that negatively affects the quality of the buds after harvest.
 If too much nitrogen is present, the plant can even get stressed and revert to vegetative growth or self-pollinate and start producing seeds, which negatively affect the quality and quantity of harvest.